Actaea racemosa bears fragrant white flowers, in striking long heads, like soft fluffy bottlebrushes.

 It catches both the eye and the nose in summer and autumn, when the flower spires tower up on 120-180cm. elegant stems.

-These make excellent cut flowers with an entrancing scent.
+These also make excellent cut flowers with an entrancing scent in a vase.

 The common name of Black Snakeroot comes from both the appearance and the traditional use of the roots.

-The dark roots of the underground rhizomes do look a little like mini snakes.
+The dark roots of the underground rhizomes do look a little like mini black snakes.

 The First Nations native American peoples, as well as the early European settlers who learnt from them, harvested, dried and treasured rhizomes for use in herbal medicine.